ckeditor/ckeditor5/docs/updating/update-to-43.md

 These fixes do not require migration, but typing is a crucial area for the editor, and we want to call them out explicitly.

-### Special characters' user interface
+### Special characters user interface

-Special characters UI has been moved from a dropdown to a dialog.
-This unifies the action between the menu bar and toolbar, and also gives content creators quicker access to the always-on-top dialog when they insert a lot of symbols to the content.
+The special characters UI has been changed from a dropdown to a dialog.
+This unifies the action between the menu bar and the toolbar.
+It also gives content creators quicker access to the always-on-top dialog when they insert a lot of symbols into the content.

 ### Update of global names in the UMD builds